noiseArch/yukigo/README.md

 We provide a set of built-in expectations for analysing code.
 Also allows to define custom expectations at runtime.

 ### **Translator:**
-> This is a concept, not implemented yet

 Translation AST-to-Typescript, this allows us to have an equivalent code to run input-output tests everywhere.

 ### **Tester:**
-> This is a concept, not implemented yet

-Runs tests on the Typescript translated code using ...
+Runs tests for the Typescript translated code on an isolated enviroment.

 # Usage